Medical cannabis ordinances were discussed this week in Hoboken and Lacey, NJ to allow dispensaries within their city limits.

 Hoboken held their council meeting remotely while Lacey Committee met in person.

-A medical marijuana ordinance proposal was heard this week in Lacey Township in Ocean County to approve a medical marijuana (or clinical cannabis) dispensary within the town.
+A medical marijuana ordinance proposal was heard this week in Lacey Township in Ocean County to approve a medical marijuana (or medical cannabis) dispensary within the town.

-There seemed to be a consensus in favor of clinical cannabis and against recreational use by the committee.
+There seemed to be a consensus in favor of medical cannabis and against recreational use by the committee.

-A clinical cannabis dispensary would be located in their business park.
+A medical cannabis dispensary would be located in their business park.

 Many sighted vague “public safety concerns” when justifying their opposition.